eic/EICrecon/docs/get-started/manual-build.md

 located [here](https://github.com/eic/epic).
 This requires at least _ACTS_ and the _{fmt}_ package the latter of which is built in the instructions here.

-Note: These instructions turn off the requirement of the DDG4 component in both the _ip6_ and _epic_ geometries since it requires GEANT4 which is not needed here.
+Note: These instructions turn off the requirement of the DDG4 component in the _epic_ geometry since it requires GEANT4 which is not needed here.

 ~~~
 mkdir -p ${EICTOPDIR}/detectors